Calne: Nonconformist

 Calne has a long history of Nonconformism.

 A Presbyterian chapel was built in Back Road c.
 1695.
 The congregation became Unitarian after 1770, being influenced by Joseph Priestley who lived in the town from 1773 to 1780 and preached at the chapel.
 The chapel had been closed by the late 1830s and was re-used by the Primitive Methodists and later by the Salvation Army.
 It was demolished in the 1960s.

 The Baptist church in Castle Street was built in the late 17th century, rebuilt in 1704 and again in 1817.
 The church continues in use.
 Particular Baptists built Zion chapel in 1836 on the street now called The Pippin; this too remains open, and is a feature of Calne's pedestrian precinct.

 Wesleyan Methodists built a chapel in Back Road in 1811, and opened a larger church at Silver Street in 1867, which continues in use.
 Primitive Methodists used the former Unitarian chapel from the late 1830s, and moved to the former Wesleyan chapel in Back Road in 1887.
 In 1965 both congregations came together in the Silver Street building and the chapel in Back Road was later demolished.

 The Free Church in Church Street was built in 1868 by a group who broke away from the parish church.
 The congregation is affiliated to the Fellowship of Independent Evangelical Churches.

 There is an Evangelical church in Oxford Road.
 First built in the early 1930s, and rebuilt at a later date, this was an Open Brethren Gospel Hall until at least the late 1990s.

+There is a non-conformist cemetery alongside the Curzon Street section of the A4 leading towards Chippenham.
+The cemetery was opened in 1867 and is available to people of any faith.

 Demography

+At the 2021 Census, Calne parish had a population of 19,074.
+There were 19,732 in the built-up area, which extends further south to include those parts of Quemerford lying in Calne Without parish, as well as Stockley hamlet.

-Statistics for Calne parish are shown below.
+Earlier statistics for Calne parish are shown below.
 Figures from 1911 to 1961 are for the successor Metropolitan Borough which covered a slightly smaller area.
 In 2011 the population reached 17,274 living in 7,113 homes.

 Media

-In local radio, BBC Wiltshire and Heart West are supplemented by two Internet-only stations: Eartunes Radio (the town's long-established community station), and White Horse Radio (music, advertiser-supported).
+In local radio, BBC Radio Wiltshire and Heart West are supplemented by two Internet-only stations: Eartunes Radio (Calne's long-established community station), and White Horse Radio (music, advertiser-supported).

 Local television news coverage is through BBC Points West and ITV News West Country, both Bristol-based.

-Representatives

-Calne is in the North Wiltshire parliamentary constituency, held by Conservative James Gray since the 2010 General Election.
-It is the constituency's largest town and lies at its southern edge.

-The town was previously in the Devizes constituency, with former Conservative Party Chairman and Northern Ireland Minister Michael Ancram serving as the local Member of Parliament until May 2010.

-Civic and local governance is through Calne Town Council and Wiltshire Council, which is a unitary authority.
-The town council spends approximately half of its income on parks, open spaces and the Beversbrook sports facility, and in 2013 levied an annual precept of £1.1M from households and businesses, with reserves of almost £1M.